enriquezrene/pico-placa-predictor/README.md

     }
 ```

-A usage example of the class to validate if a license plate can/can't be on the road is shown here:
+An usage example of the class to validate if a license plate can/can't be on the road is shown here:

 ```java
 PicoPlacaPredictor picoPlacaPredictor = new PicoPlacaPredictor();